 This month I am doing a short, weekly series on Natural Homemaking.
 You can check out the first post here.

 I hope you are enjoying this series as much as I am.
 I’ve always wanted to take a more natural approach to my homemaking and these posts are forcing me to learn about and experiment with more natural cleaning methods.
-It took me way to long to try these recipes and I’m finding that it is SO much easier than I ever could have imagined.
+It took me to long to try these recipes and I’m finding that it is SO much easier than I ever could have imagined.

 Before I knew much about the true dangers of chemical cleaners, Comet and other soft scrubs were my best friend.
-A little elbow grease and bunch of Comet would do the trick on any tub ring.
+A little elbow grease and a bunch of Comet would do the trick on any tub ring.
 However, I’ve learned to stay away from that stuff now.
 Enter my homemade soft scrub with peppermint.
 You’re going to kill me when you see how simple this is and want your money back.
 (Except I don’t charge you anything…. soo… yeah).
 Find the (really simple) recipe below.

 Homemade Soft Scrub